 In 2008 Rudolf was shortlisted by filmaka.com as finalist in their international filmmaking challenge by a Jury including Werner Hertzog, Wim Wenders and Paul Schrader.
 Rudolf made it all the way to the finals amongst a select group of 12 filmmakers.

-In 2009 Rudolf directed the feature length documentary THE GOONER REVIEW starring Paul Kaye, David Soul and Nick Hornby to raise money for a health charity.
+In 2009 Rudolf directed the feature length documentary THE GOONER REVIEW starring Paul Kaye, David Soul and Nick Hornby to raise money for The Willow Foundation.

 In 2010 Rudolf edited the Wesley Snipes feature film GALLOWWALKERS that was sold worldwide and distributed by LionsGate.

-In 2011 Rudolf directed his debut theatrical feature DARK HEARTS starring Kyle Schmid (Copper), Lucas Till (X-men), Sonja Kinski (from the Kinski acting Dynasty) and Goran Visjnic (Girl With The Dragon Tattoo), nominated as best film at the 20th Raindance Film Festival and picked up for distribution by Vertical Entertainment in the US and Klockworx in Japan, amongst others.
+In 2011 Rudolf directed his debut theatrical feature DARK HEARTS starring Kyle Schmid (Copper), Lucas Till (X-men), Sonja Kinski (from the Kinski acting Dynasty) and Goran Visjnic (Girl With The Dragon Tattoo), nominated as best film at the 20th Raindance Film Festival, winner of the LA Neo-noir film festival and picked up for distribution by Vertical Entertainment in the US and Klockworx in Japan, amongst others.
 It recently screened on Showtime and TCM.

 In 2012 Rudolf directed his second theatrical feature WHERE THE ROAD RUNS OUT starring Isaach De Bankolé (casino Royale), Juliet Landau (Buffy) and Stelio Savante (A Beautiful Mind).
 It was the first feature film ever to shoot in Equatorial Guinea, West Africa.
 This film was selected for the Variety sponsored 2014 San Diego Film Festival where it won both the ‘BEST OF FESTIVAL’ award against Academy contenders like ‘Home’ and ‘The Imitation Game’ as well as the San Diego Tribune’s award for best film.
 It was also in competition at the Heartland Film Festival, the prestigious Pan African Film Festival, Durban International, AFI Silverfest and won ‘Best Director’ at The Sunscreen Film Festival.
 In 2016 it also won the Jury Award at The Helsinki African film Festival in Finland.
 In 2017 it won a Black Reel Award alongside ‘Moonlight’ and ‘Fences’.